Bitcoin-ABC/bitcoin-abc/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin on your native platform.
+The following are some helpful notes on how to run Bitcoin ABC on your native platform.

 ### Unix